-It was common knowledge that Cao Cao’s father, Cao Song, was adopted.
-But in ancient times, there was no way to prove that Cao Song had been adopted from within his own clan, and disprove his Cao Cao’s opponents claims that Cao Song was adopted from beggardom.
-But nowadays with complex genetic analyses we have the ability to answer this and many other questions of heritage and ancestry.
+The adoption of Cao Cao’s father, Cao Song, was common knowledge.
+But in ancient times, there was no way to prove that Cao Song had been adopted from within his own clan, or to disprove that he was adopted from beggardom as Cao Cao’s opponents claimed.
+Nowadays with complex genetic analyses we have the ability to answer this and many other questions of heritage and ancestry.

-These studies have defined the presumed Y-DNA STR paternal line profile of Emperor Cao Cao from modern clans that proclaim to be descendants of Cao Cao.
-If you have taken the DNA Paternal Ancestry test, you can compare your DNA against Emperor Cao Cao to see if you have descended from the same Cao clan.
+These studies have defined the presumed Y-DNA STR paternal line profile of Emperor Cao Cao from modern clans that proclaim to be his descendants.
+If you have taken the DNA Paternal Ancestry Test, you can compare your DNA against Emperor Cao Cao to see if you have descended from the same Cao clan.

 Wang C et al. (2013) Ancient DNA of Emperor CAO Cao’s granduncle matches those of his present descendants: a commentary on present Y chromosomes reveal the ancestry of Emperor CAO Cao of 1800 years ago.
 J Hum Genet.
 58:238-239.